024Runner/udacity_project_3/README.md

 <h1>Continuous Control (2nd Project)</h1>

-The second project requires training an agent to collect yellow bananas while avoiding blue bananas.
-To be considered successful, the agent must be able to receive an average reward (over 100 episodes) of at least +13.
+The second project requires training an agent to maintain the position of double-jointed arm at the target location for as many time steps as possible.
+To be considered successful, the agent must be able to receive an average of +30 over 100 consecutive episodes.

 ![alt text](https://video.udacity-data.com/topher/2018/June/5b1ea778_reacher/reacher.gif "")